garciart/network-automation/exercises/README.md

 username admin privilege 15 secret 5 $1$x5XQ$hk/6IMVA./RsstlqrA/iu/
 ```

 Great!
 The remote password is hashed.
-If you would like to verify everything is secured:
+If you would like to verify that all the passwords and secrets are encrypted:

 ```
 R1#show startup-config | include [Pp]assword|[Ss]ecret